soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 On Day 1, shortly after finding out mine was dead, I heard about a project that really excited me, but I worried about joining last minute and being dead weight. **I cannot tell you the weight of my regret.** That's all.
 Absolute missed opportunity to learn so much that I've been curious about.
 Or maybe not--maybe there were no convos happening in the physical room and it was all in DMs like a lot of work is done these days?
 I guess I'll have to ask around and see exactly what I missed out on so I can learn the mistake more deeply for next time.

-## ✨ Lessons Learned and Checklist for Next Year:
+## ✨ Lessons Learned and Checklist for Next Year
 1. **Only pitch ideas that I can actually help implement**.
 It is a hackathon, after all; not a document-a-thon.
 <br><br>Because I don't do production at this company and don't have expertise in how things are done here, this means: writing, contributing ideas, building a physical experience, video editing, webpage building, slack workflows, file management, and whatever else I can learn.<br><br>
 For the next hackathon, I shouldn't forget that I can also help facilitate playtests and build things for people as they check in their work.
 I could also help unblock issues with central things like Perforce.
 I noticed later that lots of people were having trouble with Perforce and I could've helped unload the communication & support burden a bit so they could continue focusing on iterating.
 One thing I've been dying to do since I got here was to relieve the support burden.
 D'oh!<br><br>